ANGRYCONE/TriggerPulse-UI/README.md

 This exploit may seem new but this isn't I just deleted my old account and it had the old one so blah blah blah

 List of features:
-Kill Others
+Kill Others,
-Instant win
+Instant win,
-Unlock all skins
+Unlock all skins,
-Aimbot
+Aimbot,
-Teleport
+Teleport,
-Fly
+Fly,
-Infinite Ammo
+Infinite Ammo,
-Spawn Menu
+Spawn Menu,
-Infinite Health
+Infinite Health,
-Infinite Sheild
+Infinite Sheild And
 Infinite Stamina.